 If you want to skip dealing with rewards, a cash back card may be more your style.

 Chase has its own version of a business cash back card that you should consider.
 The Chase Ink Business Cash Card earns up to 5% cash back on the first $25,000 in certain categories, 2% back at gas stations and restaurants, and 1% cash back on everything else.
 There’s also a $500 signup bonus for spending $3,000 in the first 3 months.

 Personally, I think their rewards card is a better deal.
 But, if you’d rather deal with straight cash back instead of rewards, this is a good alternative.

 The Capital One® Spark® Cash for Business is also a great option.
-After making $4,500 in purchases on the card in the first 3 months, you’ll earn a $500 cash back bonus.
+For a limited time, after making $5,000 in purchases on the card in the first 3 months, you’ll earn a $500 cash back bonus.
+You can earn an additional $1,500 bonus for spending $50,000 on the card in the first 6 months for a total of $2,000.
 The card also earns a flat 2% cash back on all purchases, and that benefit is unlimited.
 Again, the card has a $95 annual fee, but it is waived for the first year.

 I’ve carried this card and think it’s one of the best cash back business cards available.
 If you’re in the market for a straight cash back business card, this is definitely one to think about.